conectado/conectado-blog/content/sharing-io-resources.md

 ## The toy problem

 This is a small and simplified, yet almost realistic, scenario.
-I'll pick some artificial constraints just to save us from some error handling and a few lines of code so we can focus on the core of the issue, namely, sharing mutable state across IO events.
+I've picked some artificial constraints just to save us from some error handling and a few extra code paths.
+This way we can focus on the core of the issue, namely, sharing mutable state in concurrent code.

-> [!NOTE]
-> All the numbers are sent in the wire in network-order.

-We will be writing a server that clients can connect to and subsequently exchange messages between them, through it.
+We will be writing a server that clients can connect to and subsequently exchange messages between them through it.

+{{ note(body="All numbers in the wire are encoded in network-order.") }}

 <!-- Diagram of the problem -->

-Clients will connect over a TCP socket to the server, and they will immediatley be assigned an id, which will be sent as a 4 bytes response.
+Clients will connect to the server over a TCP socket, then they will immediately be assigned an id, which will be sent back as a 4-byte response.

 <!-- Diagram of the ID message -->

-The clients can exchange the ID over a side channel, and then use it to craft messages directed to other clients.
+The clients can exchange this ID over a side channel, then use the other client's ID to craft a message to be forwarded by the server to the client with that assigned ID.

 <!-- Diagram of the Message -->

-They can do this by sending the id to the server, followed by a nul-terminated stream of bytes.
+The crafted message is composed of the other receiving client's ID followed by a nul-terminated stream of bytes.

-The server, once a complete message is read will forward the bytes to the corresponding peer, without including its ID.
+Once a complete message is read by the server, it will forward the nul-terminated stream of bytes to the corresponding peer, without including the ID header.

 <!-- Full sequence diagram -->

 We will assume these unrealistic simplifications.

-* Every client is well-behaved and will never abuse the protocol
+* Every client is well-behaved and will never abuse the protocol.
-  * This also means clients will always send complete messages and won't start a new one without finishing the one before
+  * This means clients will always send complete messages and won't start a new one without finishing the one before.
-  * Every message the client send conform to the protocol and the id of the client it wants to communicate with is always valid.
+  * Every message a client sends follows the protocol, and the message always starts with the 4-byte ID of an existing client.
-* There are no OS errors
+* OS errors never happen.
-* Once a client connects it never disconnects
+* Once a client connects, it never disconnects.
-* A client will never sends a message to itself
+* A client will never send a message to itself.
-* The Server once started will never stop
+* Once started, a server will never stop.

-This protocol could cause the clients to recieve segmented messages from different clients without the possibility to distinguish between them but let's ignore that too.
+This protocol could cause the clients to receive segmented messages from different clients without the possibility to distinguish between them, but let's ignore that too.

 ## Tests